aloha-fim/kam_second/README.md

  And it's not only the marathon but the training."
 -Bill Buffum, Boulder Road Runners

+- Marathon sites focus on the physical metrics as a measure of performance.
 - The App shows more than just running time records of the Zurich marathon.
 - We introduce the "mental" aspect of running a marathon.

 - A feature of uplifting and inspiration quotes is attached to the original dataset, on how each runner provides their reason for running the race.

-- Azure AI created embeddings of this feature in python and postgres to provide recommendations for current and potential runners on how to succeed.
+- Azure AI creates embeddings of this feature in python and postgres to provide recommendations for current and potential runners on how to succeed.

 - Runners can now query what on their mind is causing a roadblock.